magicbell/magicbell-go/docs/project-client/services/channels_service.md

 fmt.Println(response)
 ```

-## DiscardWebPushUserToken
+## DeleteUserWebPushToken

-Revokes a specific user's web_push token.
+Deletes a specific user's Web Push token.
 This endpoint is available to project administrators and permanently invalidates the specified token.
 Once revoked, the token can no longer be used to access channel features.
 This action cannot be undone.

 - HTTP Method: `DELETE`
 - Endpoint: `/users/{user_id}/channels/web_push/tokens/{token_id}`